 Diagnosis of OAB

-The above symptoms can coexist with other bladder conditions: in women, especially stress incontinence.
+The above symptoms of OAB can coexist with other bladder conditions: in women, especially stress incontinence.
 It is important to manage both conditions.
 For the management of stress incontinence weight loss, pelvic floor training and minimally invasive suburethral sling surgery is available.

 For some patients, urodynamic testing is necessary to achieve the best outcome for bladder control.
 This is a sophisticated diagnostic procedure that enables a precise diagnosis of the causes of bladder symptoms.

 This study takes half an hour and involves the passage of a small computer probe through the urethra into the bladder to measure bladder pressures and to detect bladder contractions.